Map the attack path. Run the terminals. Ship the report.

 Run the work

-Execute from the terminal workspace and reuse arsenal context without jumping between disconnected windows.
+Execute from the terminal workspace and send Arsenal commands into shell context for review.

 Ship the report

-Append findings from the workspace, review the output, and export HTML for handoff.
+Capture evidence, append findings from the workspace, and export HTML or Pro PDF for handoff.

 Attack graph that stays usable during the engagement